 - The Ōnin War was precipitated by a succession crisis in the Ashikaga shogunate.
 The shogun Yoshimasa, seemingly preparing to abdicate, announced that, since he had no sons of his own, his younger brother Yoshimi would serve as his heir.
 The next year, Yoshimasa's son Yoshihisa was born.
 This led to a feud between the Hosokawa and Yamana clans.
 Fighting broke out in 1467 and lingered on for about a decade, by which time Kyoto was reduced to ruins and, ironically, Yoshimasa was still shogun.

 - Britain normally avoids this sort of thing in modern times because Parliament actually has the final say on who is crowned, but in 1936 they had a particularly unfortunate one after Edward VIII declared his intention to marry the twice-divorced Wallis Simpson.
 (It was a different time., and even then the two of them being seen schmoozing with Those Wacky Nazis was at least as much of a scandal.)
-The actual crisis wasn't so much that Edward couldn't be replaced if he agreed to abdicate, which he eventually did, but the serious questions about his younger brother George's ability to take over; he'd had no real training for the job and didn't particularly want it either, to say nothing of his severe speech impediment.
+The actual crisis wasn't so much that Edward couldn't be replaced if he agreed to abdicate, which he eventually did, but the serious questions about his younger brother George's ability to take over; he'd had no real training for the job and didn't particularly want it either, to say nothing of his severe speech impediment and subsequent lack of self-confidence.
 He did alright in the end.